 The first thing to consider when evaluating a suit’s quality is the material used to make it.
 A high quality suit is made from 100% wool, and not just any kind of wool—merino wool.

 Merino wool is a type of worsted wool, which differs from other woollens.
-Worsteds go through a process that yields longer finer fibres that are parallel to each other and tightly bound, making for a lustrous and smooth fabric texture.
+The worsting process yields longer finer fibres that are parallel to each other and tightly bound.
+The resulting fabrics are lustrous and smooth.

 What’s more is that merino wool is also strong.
-The fabric holds itself but can be easily flexed and stretched without damage; and, the more it is worn, the more it takes your body’s shape, resulting in a better fit and comfort level.
+The fabric holds itself but can be easily flexed and stretched without damage.
+In essence, the more you wear a merino suit, the better the fit and comfort level.

 Merino wool is also breathable, and much like silk, is versatile when it comes to keeping you warm or letting you cool off.